What Is A Photography Studio and How To Set One Up?

 Strobe lights are more expensive, but they're cooler and more versatile - they can be used with any type of backdrop, and they offer a lot more control over the light in your studio.

-You'll also need light stands to hold your lights in place + you might want to invest in some diffusers to soften the light.
+You'll also need light stands to hold your lights in place and you might want to invest in some diffusers to soften the light.

 Depending on your particular type of photography, a flash trigger might also be a good investment.
 This lets you take photos with a flash without having to be in the same room as the camera.